conleym/mac-setup/README.md

 # Ansible macOS setup

-Tested on Catalina.
+Tested on Catalina, Big Sur, and Monterey.
 Requires python3.
 Only supports intel macs for now.

 ## Prerequisites